omkarshelar/aws-cli-profile-switch/README.md

 <br>
 ![CLI Tool Image](imgs/cli-img-2.svg "CLI Tool Image")

+You can verify the current profile using the `aws configure list` command to verify the profile switch.
 You can now use the AWS CLI as if the chosen profile was default.

 ---